TomBecker-BD/csharp-essentials/Docs/Memory.md

 A better approach is to release resources immediately when they are no longer needed.

+## Disposable Pattern

 Fortunately .NET has the Disposable pattern.
 If an object listens for events, or if it uses non-memory resources, implement IDisposable.
 In the Dispose method have it remove all its event handlers and close, dispose or otherwise release all its non-memory resources.
-It should also call Dispose on any other objects that it is responsible for.
-Every Disposable object must have someone responsible for calling its Dispose method.
-This leads to a hierarchy of objects, where every object is Disposable, because even if it doesn’t have event handlers or non-memory resources, it might have child objects that do.
+It should also call Dispose on any other IDisposable objects that it is responsible for.

 ```csharp
 public class SmoothCleanup : IDisposable